Pete Haycock: Return to the stage

 After an absence from the stage and live performances, Haycock formed a new band, Pete Haycock's True Blues (featuring Glen Turner).
 In 2008, they toured Europe and released their first recording together: Pete Haycock's True Blues Live (featuring Glen Turner).
 In April 2009, Haycock, in an interview talked about the early days with the Climax Blues Band, the transition to studio work (with and without Hans Zimmer), and his return to the stage with his new band, after an absence from live performances of 14 years.

 Haycock continued to record, and perform live, and had been a featured guest performer with the Siggi Schwarz' band, and was on the same bill with ZZ Top and Johnny Winter in 2012.

 2013 found Haycock coming full-circle with the formation of a super-group recording and scheduled for touring as Pete Haycock's Climax Blues Band featuring Robin George, with Haycock being joined by a lineup of musicians including George, with whom he had collaborated on the LovePower Band, and other projects.
 Haycock envisioned this project as a return to the "true" Climax Blues Band, and he had just completed the new album, Broke Heart Blues, before his death.

 Death

 Haycock built a recording studio in Frankfurt, Germany where he lived for several years until his death.
 He died of a heart attack on 30 October 2013 in Frankfurt.
-The news was posted on the group's official website.
 He was 62.